jjmirwaldjr/The-Eternal-Cycle-VTTRPG/readme.md

 ## Features
 - Custom Actor and Item sheets (Tailwind styled and upgraded for Foundry V12)
-- Dynamic Rune Deck system for spellcasting
+- Dynamic Rune Deck system with UI integration and macros
-- Custom Magic System that consumes elemental runes
+- Magic system using drawn runes with success/fizzle handling
 - Stamina-based combat mechanics for Warriors
 - Defense Roll system replacing static AC
 - Tiered spellcasting with hybrid rune support
 - Preloaded compendiums for items and abilities
 - Localization support
+- Custom HUD and Token controls for rune interactions
 - Designed for Foundry VTT version **12.331**

 ## Installation